01 of 24

 Chinese Counterfeiter Strikes a Fake Silver Coin

 The photos in this gallery were taken inside a Chinese coin counterfeiting operation.
 This counterfeiting ring is suspected of putting thousands of fake coins onto the world and U.S. coin markets every month.
 These striking photos first emerged on certain Web-based coin discussion boards in Europe and the Far East.
-They came to my attention through a numismatic watchdog/satire blog called Biddle's Bank.
-These are the same coins which are being put into counterfeit PCGS and NGC coin holders, although they are most frequently sold raw (non-slabbed.)
+They came about through a numismatic watchdog/satire blog called Biddle's Bank.
+These are the same coins that are put into counterfeit PCGS and NGC coin holders, although they are most frequently sold raw coins (non-slabbed).

 02 of 24

 Another Coin Press Used by the Chinese Counterfeiters

 This photo shows a different coin press than the one in the previous photo.
 This one is striking fake Morgan silver dollars.Continue to 3 of 24 below.

 Several freshly struck fake Morgan silver dollars lie to the right of the machine.
 They look like they might even be proof Morgans, which would almost certainly be struck on a machine that uses hand-fed coin blanks, but some of the machinery in this operation looks pretty old so maybe they're just normal Morgans after all.
 Whatever quality of striking they have, whether it be proof or normal, one thing is certain: they're fake.Continue to 4 of 24 below.